edollar-project/arqma-blockchain-explorer/README.md

 # create the makefile
 cmake ..

-When compilation finishes executable `arqblocks` should be created.
+When compilation finishes executable `edlblocks` should be created.
 Before running please make sure that  `~/Downloads` folder exists and is writable.
 Time zone library that explorer is using, puts there its database of time zone offsets